King County Metro: History

 After completion of the Downtown Seattle Transit Tunnel project in 1990, attention was drawn again to developing a regional rail system.
 This interest led to the formation of the Central Puget Sound Regional Transit Authority (more commonly known as Sound Transit) which holds primary responsibility for planning and building high capacity transit in the counties of King, Pierce and Snohomish, in western Washington state.
 Metro was contracted to operate Sound Transit's major light rail line, now the 1 Line of the Link light rail system, and several routes on its Sound Transit Express network.
-The Downtown Seattle Transit Tunnel would form a major part of the light rail line's route and required extensive renovations to support joint use between trains and buses.
-A two-year closure from 2005 to 2007 allowed for the installation of new rails and a lowered roadbed for level boarding.
+Metro also operates two streetcar routes in Seattle under contract with the Seattle Department of Transportation.
+The joint use of trains and buses in the Downtown Seattle Transit Tunnel required a two-year closure to install new rails and lower the roadbed for level boarding.
 The dual-mode Breda buses were replaced by diesel-electric hybrid buses within the tunnel and retrofitted for use on the city's trolleybus network.
 Bus service in the tunnel ended on March 23, 2019, as part of the demolition of Convention Place station to prepare for an expansion of the Washington State Convention Center.
 The transit tunnel remained owned and operated by Metro until it was transferred to Sound Transit in 2022.
-Metro also operates two streetcar routes in Seattle under contract with Seattle Streetcar.